Landmark Recovery’s approach to Opioid Addiction Treatment

-In a traditional sense, Landmark Recovery’s Suboxone Clinic provides outpatient rehab for adults who are addicted to opioids, including heroin.
-What’s not traditional is our ability to customize treatment plans that fit your lifestyle.
+In a traditional sense, Landmark Recovery provides Suboxone treatment at our inpatient rehab facilities for adults who’re addicted to opioids, including heroin.
+What’s not traditional is our ability to customize integrated treatment plans that fit your lifestyle.

-Our goal isn’t just to keep you from overdosing, it’s to help you live the life you want.
-We’ll prescribe medications to help reduce your craving for opioids, but also address the mental side of addition.
-These medications could include Suboxone (a combination of buprenorphine and naloxone), Vivitrol or Subutex.
+Our goal isn’t just to keep you from overdosing, it’s to help you take control of your life and choose recovery over addiction.
+During medication-assisted treatment (MAT), we’ll prescribe medications to help reduce your craving for opioids, but also address the mental side of addiction.
+These medications could include:

 What is Medication-Assisted Treatment (MAT)?